Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 They know this precious job of parenting, this precious opportunity to bring people into this world and prepare them for the world, it's a precious job, but if we have been educated to think of ourself in a moralistic, judgmental way, we can take that job and turn it into something miserable because anytime things aren't going well between our children and ourself, and we start thinking, I'm a terrible parent, what's wrong with me, I should know better.
 We're going to be depressed a good deal of the time.

-So when I'm working with such people, I help them, first of all, to recognize that the depression is a good signal.
+When I'm working with such people, I help them, first of all, to recognize that the depression is a good signal.
 It tells us we're thinking in a way that's not good for our well being, or the people around us.
 But don't judge yourself negatively for having that thinking.
 That'll just perpetuate the problem.
 Just see the thinking, see what you're telling yourself, and how that makes you feel depressed.

 If you see that you're depressed, because you're telling yourself you're such a terrible parent, be conscious that **all of those judgments, that have that effect on us, are really valuable messages if we hear the truth, to hear that what they really are trying to say is, a need of mine is not getting met by what I'm doing**.